5 Best Ways to Ship a CarMarch 9, 2020

 2: Open-Air Carrier – Cheapest Car Shipping Option

 For an affordable yet stress-free car shipping experience, you can always go for an open-air carrier.
+It’s one of the best ways to ship a car out there.
 With this option, an open trailer will transport your car along with several others that have to be delivered along the same route.
 This significantly brings down the cost to ship your car, and you might end up spending around $1,000-$2,000 depending on the distance and car type.

 However, an open carrier will take longer to deliver your car as it has to make several stops along the way to deliver the other cars.
 Though the same is true for enclosed carriers as well, they don’t have to make as many stops as they accommodate fewer cars.
 Shipping your car through an open-air auto transport may take anywhere from 7- 12 days depending on the distance.